Ryan Coisson: Building Wealth and Managing Risk

 01:30:46.44 – Brian David Crane

-Um, funny.
+Funny.
 You have a tremendous amount of self-discipline.
-Yeah, really yeah I think so like what is that?
-Um, what do I attribute that to?
+Yeah, so what is that?
+What do I attribute that to?

 01:30:48.70 – Ryan Coisson